 Black desert rose is a variety of Adenium obesum [ah-DEEN-ee-um oh-BEE-sum] grown for its stunning, black flowers.

 In its native habitat, the Adenium plant grows in the tropical and subtropical regions of Africa and Arabia.
 In proper botanical terms, Adenium obesum is not a rose but a succulent, like cacti.
-More on Desert Rose plant care.
+More Desert Rose plant varieties.

 It has a few common names, including:

 - Black fire desert rose